zapplyjobs/interview-handbook-2026/README.md

 #### 📌 Example 12: Can you tell me a little more about your current/most recent job?

-This question is really a close-ended version of "Tell me about yourself."
-It is essential to keep the answer concise and avoid unnecessary details.
+This question is really a close-ended version of <i>"Tell me about yourself."</i> It is essential to keep the answer concise and avoid unnecessary details.
 To do so, you should primarily focus on your key accomplishments rather than your job duties.
 Talk about the ways you helped the company by fulfilling your responsibilities instead of just listing them.
 You should only talk about accomplishments that relate to the job and make the connection between them and the job requirements as clear as possible.

 > [!TIP]
 > **Good Answer:** "My day-to-day involves looking at buying data, which has a big impact on how our sales team approaches conversations with potential clients."